Adding and parameterizing components

 Removing components from the page

 Components can be removed by clicking the menu button located in the upper right corner of the selected component and then choosing the Deleteoption.
-If removal of the component is not possible, the delete icon is not displayed.
+If deleting the component is not possible, the delete icon is not shown.

-The user can use the option to revert any change made while working with the working copy (from the moment it was created).
-To undo the effects of the most recent action, press the Undo changes button located in the upper right corner of the editor, or use the keyboard shortcut Ctrl + Z.
+The user can use the option to revert any change made while working with the working copy (since its creation).
+To undo the effects of the last action, simply press the Undo changes button located in the upper right corner of the editor, or use the keyboard shortcut Ctrl + Z.

 Illustration 12.
 Undo and Redo icons

-During undo operations all interactions with the editor are blocked.
-Changes can be undone any number of times (until the artifact’s original state is restored).
+During undoing operations, all interactions with the editor are blocked.
+Changes can be undone any number of times (up to restoring the artifact's original state).

-To save a new version of an artifact press the Save icon located on the right side of the top bar.
-This will open a popup where you can fill in the change description and choose whether to save the artifact in the existing branch (MINOR) or create a new branch (MAJOR).
+To save a new version of an artifact, click the Save icon located on the right side of the top bar.
+This will open a popup where you can fill in a description of the change and choose whether to save the artifact in the existing branch (MINOR) or create a new branch (MAJOR).
 When saving a new version of a form, it is automatically published.

 Illustration 13.
 Artifact version save window